 Sea kayak in Abel Tasman out to the edge of the park.

-Set off from the beach and kayak along the Abel Tasman coastline towards Marahau.
+Start the day with a short hike before setting off from the beach to kayak along the Abel Tasman coastline towards Marahau.

 Enjoy the scenery of the mountainous coastal Westland region, and stop en route to see the Punakaiki Pancake Rocks.